al-martyn1/_qt5_headers/README.md

-This repository allows (if it is supported by IDE) You to simply include Qt header files by Qt type name.
+This repository allows You (if it is supported by your IDE) to simply include Qt header file by Qt type name.
 Add "qt_headers" to C++ include search path and then type:

   #include <qt/Q